chrispyfrey/hiveql-validator/README.md

 # HiveQL Validator
-A completely local HiveQL syntax checker based on the Apache Hive parser.
-Uses the Apache Hive 4.0 parser.
+A completely local HiveQL syntax checker based on the Apache Hive 4.0 parser.

 ## Requirements
 - Only tested on the Java 8 JDK.